timdamen/talks.timdamen.io/src/data/blog/UtahJS-25.md

   - In Person
   - Talk
 description:
   In the world of web development, the top layer is where the magic happens.
-This talk explores the intricacies of dialogs, popovers, and modals, delving into their design, implementation, and accessibility considerations.
-Learn how to create seamless user experiences that elevate your web applications to new heights.
+This talk explores dialogs, popovers, and modals, looking into their design, implementation, and accessibility considerations.
+Learn how to create a user experience that elevates your web applications.
 ---

 ## Resources